Cyfrin/Updraft/courses/advanced-foundry/5-merkle-airdrop/18-test-on-zksync-(optional)/+page.md

 We can also run our `MerkleAirdrop.t::testUsersCanClaim` test on the ZKsync chain.

-To do this, we can start by switching to the ZKsync version by running `foundryup-zksync`.
+To do this, we can start by switching to the ZKsync version by running `foundryup-ZKsync`.
 Since the ZKsync compiler operates differently from the standard solc compiler, it's better to verify that everything builds correctly before deploying.

 ```js
 forge build --zksync